Malaysia Itinerary: Planning the Best 7, 14, and 21 Day Trip

 Can I use public transport easily?

 Yes!
 Malaysia has a well-developed and affordable public transport system, especially in big cities like Kuala Lumpur.
 You can get around easily by bus, light rail (LRT), or monorail in the capital.
-Plus, Grab is also very cheap for those who want a more direct and private way to jet about the city.
+Plus, Grab is also very cheap for those who want a more direct and private way to get around the city.

-I used buses to travel between most destination, booking through 12Go or Redbus.
+I used buses to travel between most destinations, booking through 12Go or Redbus.
 The only place where I couldn’t find tickets to book in advance was from Taman Negara to the Perhentian Islands.
-However, there were plenty of local agencies offering the trip once I arrived at the park so there was no need to worry.
+However, there were plenty of local agencies offering the trip once I arrived at the park, so there was no need to worry.

 The Wrap-Up: The Perfect Malaysia Itinerary

-Malaysia truly has it all—from vibrant cities to lush jungles and stunning shores.
+Malaysia truly has every landscape you could think of, from vibrant cities to lush jungles and stunning shores.
 Whether you have 7 days, 2 weeks, or 3 weeks, know that your Malaysia itinerary will be filled with so many cool places and beautiful sites.

 As my first stop in Southeast Asia, I had no idea what to expect.
 But I am so glad I came here.
 It ended up being the perfect introduction to the region.
 Malaysia offers a mix of culture, adventure, and relaxation, and I’m sure you’ll find something to love no matter how long your trip is.